Richard Chriss, Esq.

 Richard left USTR in mid-2011 to create and manage his own firm to primarily advise American businesses on trade matters, including trade negotiations, market access, and trade compliance issues.

-Alexandra Jopp is the Assistant Director of the American Institute for International Steel, Inc.
+Alexandra Jopp is the Vice-President of the American Institute for International Steel, Inc.

 A native of Crimea, Ukraine, Alexandra currently resides in the Washington, D.C., area with her husband and their daughter Giselle.
 She has earned a master’s degree in English Literature from Notre Dame of Maryland University, a master’s degree in Art History from George Mason University, and a bachelor’s degree in Geography and Environmental Sciences from Tavrida National V.I.
 Vernadsky University in Simferopol, Ukraine.
 She is fluent in Ukrainian and Russian.